Road Travel in Rhodesia

 Problem Solved! – The Lundi River High Level Bridge

-Click above for a 1970s AA Road Report from the RBC
+Click below for a 1970s AA Road Report from the RBC